Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Retail investors gain early access to IPO investing

-Both Robinhood and SoFi have expressed interest in going public — a news-worthy opportunity in and of itself.
-But these online brokerages have also hinted at offering pre-market shares to their investors on a permanent basis, Reuters has reported.
+Both Robinhood and SoFi have expressed interest in going public — a newsworthy opportunity in and of itself.
+But these online brokerages are also ready to offer pre-market IPO shares to their investors on a permanent basis.

-The much anticipated Robinhood IPO is on the way, but the platform has yet to confirm or deny reports of its plans to offer early IPO investing.
+The much-anticipated Robinhood IPO is on the way, but the app has started rolling out its platform for early IPO investing, IPO Access.
 SoFi is also in the process of going public via a SPAC merger with Social Capital Hedosophia, and as far as early IPO investing is concerned, its intentions are clear.
 SoFi has already built the technology to allow its users to buy pre-IPO shares ahead of their market debut — and the feature is available on its platform now.

 How does SoFi’s IPO investing work?

 Traders holding a SoFi Active Invest account with portfolios of at least $3,000 will be able to invest in IPOs.
 Here’s a breakdown of the process:

 - Browse upcoming IPOs.
 Learn more about upcoming IPOs in the IPO Investing tab on SoFi’s mobile app.
 You’ll see how many shares you can request, the price and the estimated cost.